VsixCommunity/docs/docs/recipes/showing-progress.md

 ```

 ## [Task Status Center](#task-status-center)
 At the bottom left corner of the status bar is the Task Status Center (TSC).
-It is used to report progress on long running backgroud tasks and is used by many services in Visual Studio.
+It is used to report progress on long running background tasks and is used by many services in Visual Studio.

 ![Task Status Center showing running background task](../assets/img/task-status-center.gif)